microsoft/playwright/docs/src/api/class-response.md

 - returns: <[boolean]>

 Contains a boolean stating whether the response was successful (status in the range 200-299) or not.

-## async method: Response.rawHeaders
-- returns: <[Headers]>

-An object with the raw response HTTP headers associated with the request.
-All headers are as seen in the network stack.

 ## method: Response.request
 - returns: <[Request]>